 Akimbo Prepaid Mastercard

 An Akimbo prepaid Mastercard offers a safe way for your older children to learn the nuances of banking in a low-risk environment.
-This card lets your teens have total control over their money but gives you the final say in what they can and can’t spend.
-Your child’s card account will be a sub account within your own, so you can decide how much money you allocate to your teen’s card.
+This card lets your kids have total control over their money but gives you the final say in what they can and can’t spend.
+Their account will be a sub account of your own, so you can decide how much money to put on it.

-Akimbo doesn’t have all of the bells and whistles of some of the kids cards and apps talked about in this list, but it is as close as you can get to giving your child a bonafide debit card without surrendering your ability to see what they’re doing and help them.
+Akimbo doesn’t have all of the bells and whistles of some of the kids cards and apps talked about in this list, but it does have the essentials.
 You’ll be notified when they spend their money and, as the account manager, what they spend it on.
-This is great for parents that want to play a role in teaching their children financial literacy lessons.

 Capital One MONEY Teen Checking

 The Capital One MONEY app lets your child track their earning and spending as well as set savings goals in different categories.
 If you choose to, you can reward them for reaching these goals with bonuses.
-And in cases of emergency, you can lock your child’s card instantly.
+And in cases of emergency, you can lock their card instantly.

 There are no monthly fees or account minimums with this account.
-Parents do not need to have a Capital One account to enroll their child in MONEY.
+You also do not need to have a Capital One account to enroll your child in MONEY.
 This account earns an APY of 0.10% on any balance.

 American Express Serve Prepaid Debit Cards

-The American Express Serve FREE Reloads prepaid debit card, while not marketed as a teen product, is great for teaching your teen financial literacy.
+The American Express Serve FREE Reloads prepaid debit card, while not marketed as a teen product, is great for teaching them financial literacy.

 This account charges a monthly fee of $6.95, which cannot be waived.
-As far as debit cards for kids go, this is a bit steep.
-Also, a card is free to purchase online but may cost up to $3.95 if you go to a retail location.
+As far as teen debit cards go, this is a bit steep.
+Also, a card is free to order online but may cost up to $3.95 if you go to a physical retail location.
 These can be used online or anywhere American Express is accepted.
-To avoid transfer fees, your teen will need their own American Express bank account, and many parents choose to link this to their own.
+To avoid transfer fees, your teen will need their own American Express bank account which you can link to your own.

 Alliant Credit Union Free Teen Checking

 This checking account is one of the best options out there for giving your teen a comprehensive banking experience that is safe and helpful.
-Teens can set their own budgets and even earn interest up to 0.25% APY when they save (you will need to enroll in eStatements and make one deposit per month into their account to access this feature); and parents can set ATM and spending limits for their teens and transfer money between accounts at no cost.
+They can set their own budget and even earn interest up to 0.25% APY when they save (you will need to enroll in eStatements and make one deposit per month into their account to access this feature); and parents can set ATM and spending limits for their kids and transfer money between accounts at no cost.
 On top of that, the Alliant mobile app is consistently rated at five stars.